 Evolving energy policy, the emergence of new technologies and the transition to a low carbon economy are prompting radical changes in energy consumption, management and storage.
 The skills mix required by sector employers is expected to evolve in the future, to include soft skills, technical skills such as data analytics, as well as knowledge of new technologies as they emerge.
 This is a high skill sector with a limited supply of skilled and experienced workers due to strong competition for skills between sub-sectors, other sectors and countries; uptake of the most sector-relevant STEM qualifications not meeting employer demand; poor visibility of (and consequently interest in) the energy sector as a career prospect among young people and potential new entrants from other industries.

-Thinking about Conwy County Borough and Denbighshire, responding to growth in the energy sector, in particular in response to the new nuclear power facility on Anglesey is of specific interest to the area at the moment.
+Thinking about Conwy County Borough and Denbighshire, responding to growth in the energy sector will be key to the future sustainable growth in agriculture, construction, retail and manufacturing.
+In particular, the new nuclear power facility on Anglesey is of specific interest to the area at the moment.
 Skills in the area need to be up to the challenge of the construction, running and maintenance of the new power station.
 This is not just about specialist engineering skills, but manufacturing and construction benefits as well.
-The demand will be high for competent and experienced staff and we need to make sure that the local workforce is prepared for that demand so that the economic benefits are realized locally.
+The demand will be high for competent and experienced staff and we need to make sure that the local workforce is prepared for that demand so that the economic benefits are realised locally.

 Investment through enterprise zones in neighbouring authorities mean that both counties should prepare for growth in the energy sector, in particular in response to the new nuclear power facility, and a further growth in advance manufacturing in the Deeside Area.
 Likely requirements will include specialist engineering skills, and new jobs in manufacturing and construction.